klutchell/mediaserver/README.md

 - [Sonarr](https://sonarr.tv/) (formerly NZBdrone) is a PVR for usenet and bittorrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
 - [Radarr](https://radarr.video/) - A fork of Sonarr to work with movies à la Couchpotato.
 - [NZBHydra2](https://github.com/theotherp/nzbhydra2) is a meta search application for NZB indexers, the "spiritual successor" to NZBmegasearcH, and an evolution of the original application NZBHydra.
+- [Ombi](https://ombi.io/) is a self-hosted web application that automatically gives your shared Plex or Emby users the ability to request content by themselves.
+- [Netdata](https://www.netdata.cloud/) - Troubleshoot slowdowns and anomalies in your infrastructure with thousands of metrics, interactive visualizations, and insightful health alarms.
+- [Duplicati](https://www.duplicati.com/) - Free backup software to store encrypted backups online.
 - [Traefik](https://traefik.io/) is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.

 ## Requirements

 - dedicated server or PC with plenty of storage
-- personal top-level domain with configurable sub-domains (eg. plex.example.com)
+- (optional) personal domain with configurable sub-domains (eg. plex.example.com)

-The following subdomains should point to the public IP of your server.

-- `plex.example.com`
-- `nzbget.example.com`
-- `sonarr.example.com`
-- `radarr.example.com`
-- `hydra.example.com`
-- `traefik.example.com`

 ## Installation